 ABC commentator Don Drysdale remarks: “It took the speed of Ruppert Jones to beat the tag because Reggie made one whale of a throw!”

 “I thought Tommy might put me back into the game, but he didn’t.
 So, you know what I did instead?
 I went to the restroom and snorted cocaine.”

-Ominous notes of a violin are heard over the narration as the game continues:
+Ominous notes of a violins plays as Jones’ narration continues: